 Short-Term Pediatric Occupational Therapy Goals

-Short-term pediatric occupational therapy goals often include the simple functions in life, such as learning to dress one’s self or how to read and write.
-Children have not, yet, had the time to learn basic functions and abilities, so have to be taught from the start.
+Short-term pediatric occupational therapy goals often include helping children achieve simple functions in life, such as learning to dress one’s self or learning how to read and write.
+Children have not, yet, had the time to learn many basic functions and abilities, so they have to be taught from the start.
 Common short-term goals can include:

-- Ability to sit next to people in class or a multiple-person location.
+- Sitting next to people in class or a multiple-person location

-- How to wash one’s self or brush one’s teeth.
+- Wash one’s self or brush one’s teeth

-- Learns to write and form words or complete sentences.
+- Learning to write and form words or complete sentences

-- Understands what his or her name, address, and telephone number are.
+- Understanding what his or her name, address, and telephone number are

-- Stands in a school lunch line and picks out food.
+- Standing in a school lunch line and picking out food

-- Learns the differences between right and wrong.
+- Learning the differences between right and wrong

 Long-Term Pediatric Occupational Therapy Goals

-Long-term pediatric occupational therapy goals can overlap with similar adult goals, but they often differ in the fact that children are still learning how to do things in life.
-While occasionally adults need to be completely retrained in all functions the same as a child, it is a more rare occasion.
-Goals vary based on the disability or age of the child.
+Long-term pediatric occupational therapy goals can overlap with similar adult goals, but they often differ in the fact that children are still learning how to do things in life (not re-learning them).
+While adults occasionally need to be completely retrained in all functions the same as a child, this is a more rare occasion.
+Goals vary based on the disability or the age of the child.
 Common long-term goals include:

-- Learns how to function without pitching a tantrum.
+- Learning how to function without pitching a tantrum

-- Gains competence in physical, mental, and motor skills.
+- Gaining competence in physical, mental, and motor skills

-- Grows into a functioning teenager or adult.
+- Growing into a functioning teenager or adult